ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 - ``vars/main.yml`` - other variables for the role (see :ref:`playbooks_variables` for more information).
 - ``files/main.yml`` - files that the role deploys.
 - ``templates/main.yml`` - templates that the role deploys.
-- ``meta/main.yml`` - metadata for the role, including role dependencies.
+- ``meta/main.yml`` - metadata for the role, including role dependencies, and optional Galaxy metadata such as platforms supported etc.

 You can add other YAML files in some directories.
 For example, you can place platform-specific tasks in separate files and refer to them in the ``tasks/main.yml`` file: